 Will it work for Individual Freelancers?

-There is no harm in attending such events but make sure you attend those events with an open-mindedness.
-It can help in more than one way but if you nothing happens, it will improve the interpersonal communication skills.
+There is no harm in attending such events but make sure you attend those events with open-mindedness.
+It can help in more than one way but if nothing happens, it will improve the interpersonal communication skills.

 How to Make Most of Such Networking Events?